serverless/dashboard/docs/glossary.md

 * Running cleanup tasks in Extensions.

 Additional time is allocated to your AWS Lambda function's timeout limit for Shutdown.

+### Cold-Start

+When an AWS Lambda function recieves a request, and it has not been used before, or for several minutes, its environment and code must first be Initialized.
+This process is known as an AWS Lambda Cold-Start.
+This process adds latency to the overall invocation duration.

+After the execution completes, the execution environment is frozen.
+To improve resource management and performance, the Lambda service retains the execution environment for a non-deterministic period of time.
+During this time, if another request arrives for the same function, the service may reuse the environment.
+This second request typically finishes more quickly, since the execution environment already exists and it’s not necessary to download the code and run the initialization code.
+This is called a Warm-Start.

+According to an analysis of production Lambda workloads, cold starts typically occur in under 1% of invocations.
+The duration of a cold start varies from under 100 ms to over 1 second.

+### Warm-Start

+When an AWS Lambda function instance receives a request after having received previous requests within the last few minutes.
+The Initialization phase does not happen and this is known as a Warm-Start.

 # Benchmark